Veterinarian Salary in United States

 Veterinarian Salary in United States Image Source: Career explorer

-Veterinarian diagnoses and treats animal disease or injuries.
+Veterinarians diagnose and treat animal diseases or injuries.
 Performs check-up exams.
-A Veterinarian Salary in United States utilizes diagnostic laboratory tests, x-rays, sonography, and other tools to determine treatments for animals.
+A Veterinarian Salary in the United States utilizes diagnostic laboratory tests, x-rays, sonography, and other tools to determine treatments for animals.
 Performs surgeries.
 Additionally, Veterinarian advises animal owners about preventative care, diet, vaccines, and behavioral conditions.
+Here, we are talking about the Veterinarian Salary in United States.

 Prescribes medications and treatment protocols.
-Consults with other veterinary specialists as needed.
-Requires a doctorate degree in veterinary medicine.
-Requires an applicable state license to practice.
-Veterinarian Salary in United States Typically reports to a manager or head of a unit/department.
-The Veterinarian’s years of experience requirement may be unspecified.
-Certification and/or licensing in the position’s specialty is the main requirement.
+Consult with other veterinary specialists as needed.
+Requires a doctorate in veterinary medicine and an applicable state license to practice.
+Veterinarian Salary in the United States Typically reports to a manager or head of a unit/department.
+The requirement for the veterinarian’s years of experience may be unspecified.
+The main requirement is certification and/or licensing in the position’s specialty.

 How Much Does a Veterinarian Make?

-The average salary for a veterinarian is $113,332 per year in the United States.
-12.3k salaries reported, updated on August 16, 2022.
-This is the Veterinarian Salary in United States including housing, transport, and other benefits.
+The average salary for a veterinarian in the United States is $113,332 per year.
+12.3k salaries reported, updated on 2024.
+This is the Veterinarian’s Salary in the United States, including housing, transport, and other benefits.
 Veterinarian salaries vary drastically based on experience, skills, gender, or location.

 The average hourly wage (pay per hour) in the United States is 52 USD.
 This means that the average Veterinarian in the United States earns approximately 52 USD for every worked hour.

-Veterinarian salaries in the United States range from 58,500 USD per year (minimum salary) to 164,000 USD per year (maximum salary).
+Veterinarian salaries in the United States range from 58,500 USD per year (minimum wage) to 164,000 USD per year (maximum salary).

-Closely related to the median are two values: the 25th and the 75th percentiles.
-Reading from the salary distribution diagram, 25% of Veterinarians (s) are earning less than 71,200 USD while 75% of them are earning more than 71,200 USD.
+Two values are closely related to the median: the 25th and 75th percentiles.
+From the salary distribution diagram, 25% of Veterinarians (s) earn less than 71,200 USD, while 75% earn more than 71,200 USD.

 The states and districts that pay Veterinarians the highest mean salary are New Jersey ($128,430), Maryland ($128,120), the District of Columbia ($127,310), Rhode Island ($126,630), and Oregon ($122,840).